-- 2. From the Product browse, select the product that you want to edit. - 3.
+- 1. Choose Admin → Products from the Tabletop menu.
+The Roundtable Products window appears. - 2.
+From the Product browse, select the product that you want to edit. - 3.
 Edit the Name of the product, and then choose the Save Record button. - 4.
 Choose File $\rightarrow$ Exit to leave the window.

-3.9.4.
+3.11.4.
 Deleting a Product